b-lukaszuk/BS_wJ_eng/contents/stem_and_leaf.md

 In this chapter I will not use any external libraries.
 Still, once you read the problem description you may decide to do otherwise.
-In that case don't let me stop you (you're an adult, right?) go and get it.
+In that case don't let me stop you (you're an adult, right?).

-You may compare your own solution with the one in this chapter's text (with explanations) of with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/stem_and_leaf) (without explanations).
+You may compare your own solution with the one in this chapter's text (with explanations) or with [the code snippets](https://github.com/b-lukaszuk/BS_wJ_eng/tree/main/code_snippets/stem_and_leaf) (without explanations).